• Skip to primary navigation

 Avoid Redirects

-Redirects are compulsory when a profound content change involves the migration and deletion of specific pages.
+Redirects are compulsory when a profound content change involves migrating and deleting specific pages.

-But frequent redirections add load on the HTTP request and leave a negative impact on the speed.
+But frequent redirections add load on the HTTP request and negatively impact the speed.

 This issue is more prevalent on mobile and tablets, but you can reduce this by adhering to the mobile indexing technique.